School SEND Offer (Secondary)

 Assessment for Learning strategy used throughout the academy

-SENCO, to review attainment and progress data and identify students who may need intervention to address a particular or specific area of need.
+SENCO, to review attainment and progress data to identify students who may need intervention to address a particular or specific area of need.

 Pupil centred planning including written and verbal feedback